Ear to the Ground

 Frequently Asked Questions in Noise, Vibration and Acoustics

 Hi and welcome to this first edition of our new video series on Frequently Asked Questions in Noise, Vibration and Acoustics.
-I’m Rob Stevens, a Principal of HGC Engineering and in this video series, we answer the questions that we hear most often from clients or through inquiries at our website.
+I’m Rob Stevens, a Principal of HGC and in this video series, we answer the questions that we hear most often from clients or through inquiries at our website.
 And today’s question is: what’s the difference between an Acoustic Assessment and an Acoustic Audit?

 What’s the Difference Between an Acoustic Assessment and an Acoustic Audit?